 EATONTOWN, N.J., July 10, 2013 (GLOBE NEWSWIRE) — American CryoStem Corporation (CRYO), a leading strategic developer, marketer and global licensor of patented adipose tissue-based cellular technologies for the Regenerative and Personalized Medicine industries, today announced that its protocols for the processing of Stromal Vascular Fraction (SVF) and culturing of mesenchymal stem cells from autologous adipose tissue have been approved by the Institutional Review Board (IRB) of the International Cell Surgical Society (ICSS).

-The two protocols are titled: 1) Autologous Adipose Tissue-Derived Stromal Vascular Fraction (SVF) Containing Adult Stem Cells with Isolation of SVF and 2) Culturing of Adipose Derived Stem Cells (ADSCs) For Use in Institutional Review Board Studies.
+The two stem cell processing protocols are titled: 1) Autologous Adipose Tissue-Derived Stromal Vascular Fraction (SVF) Containing Adult Stem Cells with Isolation of SVF and 2) Culturing of Adipose-Derived Stem Cells (ADSCs) For Use in Institutional Review Board Studies.
 These protocols provide appropriate testing methods necessary to move the clinical investigative process towards uniform treatments, and the collection of cGMP processing and outcome data required by prevailing FDA regulations and guidance for approval of regenerative cellular therapies, including potency (cell count), contamination testing and cell viability.

 The ICSS IRB thoroughly evaluated every step of American CryoStem’s processing protocols, which serve to isolate the SVF or ADSCs from a patient’s adipose tissue.
 The objective of the IRB is to assess these protocols to ensure the highest patient safety possible and to minimize the risks for those participating in innovative research and investigational studies.